Semantic spacetime: Relationship to other models

 Burgess has stated that Semantic Spacetime is an attempt to demystify the explanation of certain phenomena in both physics and information science.
 "Until we can get past the prejudices of classical separation of science into disciplines we will not make progress in understanding computer systems at enormous scale".

 In 2019, Burgess wrote an extended book about the idea called ‘’Smart Spacetime’’ to encourage interest in the approach and explain the vision behind Semantic Spacetime, and made a documentary video.
-The book goes further in pointing out `deep connections’ to other fields of science, suggesting a mutli-disciplinary viewpoint.
+The book goes further in pointing out `deep connections’ to other fields of science, suggesting a multi-disciplinary viewpoint.
 Commentators have likened the idea to other graph theoretic models of spacetime, such as Causal Sets, Quantum Graphity and the Wolfram Physics Project, however Burgess emphasizes key differences that go beyond the obvious use of graphs for modelling space in these writings.

 In physics, spacetime is a purely quantitative description of metric properties, labelled by coordinates to map out a region or a volume; but in Information Sciences spacetime may also have semantics, or ‘’qualitative’’ functional aspects, which arise as the container of active processes.
 These also need to be included in descriptions of phenomena.
 Classically, the role is separated from space and time, but this may add layers of unwanted complexity as there are hidden assumptions behind a model of spacetime.

 For example, one region of space might be a factory, while another could be a river.
 In biology, cells are regions of spacetime that play different roles in an organism, and organs are larger regions composed of many cells.
 Regions of spacetime thus take of the role of agents, and a full description of the topology and dynamics of these may be required to model the behaviour of the whole.
-Semantic spacetime doesn’t distinguish between space and matter, it treats matter as a local property of the spacetime network of agents.
+Semantic spacetime doesn't distinguish between space and matter, it treats matter as a local property of the spacetime network of agents.